itsektionen/kistan-doc/src/lights/lmixer/scripting.md

 jingle.alpha:add(4000, set(lamp1, 1, 1, 1, 0))
 ```
 :::tip
-In this case, direct alpha access makes since, however, in general taking control of the entire
+In this case, direct alpha access makes sense, however, in general taking control of the entire
 fixture is desired, for this [take_control_of_fixture](#take-control-of-fixture) and
 [release_control_of_fixture](#release-control-of-fixture) should be used.
 :::